 › How could you improve the pronunciation and comprehension?

-I suggest a lot of practice emphasize the double consonants and to facilitate the learning of these seemingly easy but complex words.
+I suggest a lot of practice emphasizing the double consonants and facilitating the learning of these seemingly easy but complex words.

 An excellent exercise is to practice double consonants by: